5 Ways to Test Your Stomach Acid Levels:

 - Mix ¼ tsp of baking soda in 4-6 oz of cold water, first thing in the morning before eating or drinking anything.

 - Time how long it takes for a burp or belch to come about.
 Go up to 5 minutes.
 If you have not burped or belched within 5 minutes than it would be a sign of insufficient stomach acid production.

 If you have early and repeated belching than it may be due to too much stomach acid.
 However, it is important not to confuse these with small little burps from swallowing air when drinking the solution.
-Any belching after 3 minutes is an indication of low stomach acid production.
+Any belching after 3 minutes is an indication of low stomach acid levels and overall HCL production.

 Betaine HCL Challenge Test: